rdkcentral/tasecureapi/reference/test/SecApiKeyProvisionTaTests.md

 environment variables or from the `/keys` directory).
 It then uses this data to run the specific tests designed for key provision files.

+> **Note:** All DRM keys, data, and file paths mentioned in this document are **fake**.
+> They are intended for testing and demonstration purposes only.
+> Do not use these keys or paths in a production environment.

 This document explains how to run tests that rely on key provision files.
 There are two approaches:

 ## Using System Variables: